 6. This comment is true.
-According to Geman and Martin (2010) one major factor that tends to be present in coastal farmland, and which can partially explain this difference, is urbanization and residential or commercial real estate use value.
+According to Geman and Martin (2010), one major factor that tends to be present in coastal farmland, and which can partially explain this difference, is urbanization and residential or commercial real estate use value.

 7. Currency hedging can be costly for two main reasons in the case of timberland investments in emerging markets.
 First, there is the long-term nature of timberland investments.
 This first reason also applies to developed markets.
-And second, investors have the problem that arises from the difficulty of hedging currency risk in a number of emerging markets (i.e., lack of enough currency derivatives, illiquidity and transactions costs, etc.).
+And second, investors have the problem that arises from the difficulty of hedging currency risk in a number of emerging markets (e.g., lack of enough currency derivatives, illiquidity, and transaction costs).

-Investing in Intellectual Property
+Chapter 22 Investing in Intellectual Property